-The points system of F1 is also different to that of IndyCar.
-In Formula 1, there are constructor and driver championships, and this is similar in IndyCar.
+The points system of F1 is also different from that of IndyCar.
+In Formula 1, there are constructor and driver championships, and this is similar to IndyCar.
 However, the way the points are given out differs quite a lot.
-In an F1 race, only the top 10 drivers can score points both for themselves in the Drivers’ Championship and for their teams in the Constructor’s Championship.
+In an F1 race, only the top 10 drivers can score points both for themselves in the Drivers’ Championship and for their teams in the Constructors’ Championship.

 In IndyCar however, every driver receives points, even those in last place.
 The winner gets 50 points, with second receiving 40, third getting 35 and so on in a similar scaled fashion to F1.
 The bottom 9 drivers each receive 5 points, which reduces the importance on the lower-placing drivers to push themselves if they are too far off the pace of those placing in the late 20s.

-There are is also a bonus point for those who take pole position in qualifying, as well as those that lead at least one lap.
+There is also a bonus point for those who take pole position in qualifying, as well as those that lead at least one lap.
 The driver who leads the most laps of the race receives 2 extra bonus points.
-Then, there is a different points system used once again for the Indy500, with extra points on offer for those qualifying in positions one through nine.
+There is a different points system used for the Indy 500, with extra points on offer for those qualifying in positions one through nine.

 The constructors in F1 earn points based on the combined total of their two drivers.
-Then, the team with the most at the end of the season wins the Championship.
-In IndyCar, the points for the engine manufacturers are only made up of the combined totals of the top two drivers who race the full season, and there are various manufacturer bonuses concerning the Indy500 and engine usage.
+The team with the most points at the end of the season wins the championship.
+In IndyCar, the points for the engine manufacturers are only made up of the combined totals of the top two drivers who race the full season, and there are various manufacturer bonuses concerning the Indy 500 and engine usage.